trade-tariff/trade-tariff-dev-hub-backend/README.md

 │ ├── types/
 │ │   ├── index.d.ts
 │ ├── app.ts
+| ├── init.ts
 │ └── index.ts
-├── tests/
+├── spec/
-│   ├── integration/
+│   ├── controllers/
+│   └── repositories/
+│   └── routes/
-│   └── unit/
+│   └── services/
+├── .env.development
-├── .env
+├── .env.test
 ├── package.json
 ├── tsconfig.json
 └── README.md

-  - api/controllers/apiKeyController.ts: Handles incoming HTTP requests, parses request data, and calls the appropriate service methods.
+  - controllers/apiKeyController.ts: Handles incoming HTTP requests, parses request data, and calls the appropriate service methods.
 It sends back the HTTP responses to the client.

-  - api/routes/apiKeyRoutes.ts: Defines routes for your API and associates them with the controller methods.
+  - routes/apiKeyRoutes.ts: Defines routes for your API and associates them with the controller methods.

   - services/apiKeyService.ts: Contains the business logic for managing API keys.
 It interacts with AWS API Gateway to create or delete keys and calls the repository for database operations.